COVID-19 is a new illness that can affect your lungs and airways. It is caused by a virus called Coronavirus.

-- If you do visit any of our sites to see a patient or for an appointment, you must: have the NHS COVID-19 app and scan the QR code on entry to the hospital
+- have the NHS COVID-19 app and scan the QR code on entry to the hospital

 Please do NOT visit the Trust under any circumstances if you are experiencing coronavirus symptoms, have had a positive test or have been advised to self-isolate.

 If you need to rearrange your appointment, please phone the telephone number listed on your appointment letter.
 If you have been offered a video consultation, read about the Attend Anywhere service here.